lbarbozaum/jupyterlab-blockly-r-extension/README.md

 # jupyterlab-blockly-r-extension

-This is the twin of [fable-jupyterlab-blockly-extension](https://github.com/aolney/fable-jupyterlab-blockly-extension) but for `R` rather than `Python` (which that other repo supports).
+A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension implementing a Blockly palette for R using [Fable](https://fable.io/) tooling.

-A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension implementing a Blockly palette with [Fable](https://fable.io/) tooling.
+This is the twin of [jupyterlab-blockly-python-extension](https://github.com/aolney/jupyterlab-blockly-python-extension) but for `R` rather than `Python` (which that other repo supports).
+These two extensions are designed to operate side by side.

 The following query string parameters enable functionality: